tasmota/docs/docs/DALI.md

 ## Implemented Features

 Tasmota DALI gateway is an application controller.
 It defaults to supporting Device Type 6 (DT6) or Part207 single color LED lighting controller using standard Tasmota light controls.
+It also supports Device Type 8 (DT8) or Part209 RGBWAF color control using standard Tasmota light controls.

+Connecting several Tasmota DALI gateways to the same bus is supported.
+It will synchronise the GUI if configured equally or allow control of different lights using standard Tasmota light controls.

 ## Hardware